rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest-guide.md

 General Guidelines
 ------------------
-Generally speaking, resources and payloads have consistent formats.
+Generally speaking, _resources_ have consistent behavior which _endpoints_ may vary in format and behavior.

-Expanding resources ([See Atlassian Example][7]) is discouraged at the moment and multiple asynchronous calls are favored.
+### Endpoints vs Resources
+_Resource_ URLs are a specialized _endpoints_ which provides standard operations over a resource.
+In this application, all _resources_ support HATEOAS, pagination and follow standard query parameters.

+On the other hand, _endpoint_ URLs may not follow all constraints of resource URLs.
+Some may also perform actions (e.g.: [authenticate][1]).

+See [Web Services - Terminology][5] for more details.

 ### HATEOAS
 The importance of HATEOAS cannot be emphasized enough.
-This app uses the [Spring HATEOAS][8] approach to handle hypermedia.
+This application uses the [Spring HATEOAS][8] approach to handle hypermedia.

+### Expanding
+Expanding resources (see [Atlassian API][7] for an example) is discouraged at the moment and multiple asynchronous calls are favored.

 ### Many To Many Relationships
 Relationships are treated as resources similarly to what is described on this [post][6].